March 18, 2026

 LinkedIn webinars are one of the most underused client acquisition strategies for AI agency owners.
 Most agencies run ads, send cold DMs, or publish content hoping the phone rings.
 The agencies that have figured out LinkedIn Events and live webinars are generating qualified discovery calls from audiences who have already spent 60–90 minutes learning from the agency owner — which means the trust and authority barrier is largely gone before the first sales conversation begins.

-This guide covers the complete webinar funnel: how to design an event that attracts exactly the right audience, how to promote it effectively on LinkedIn, how to deliver a session that positions you as the obvious choice for AI automation services, and how to run a follow-up sequence that converts attendees into paying clients.
+This guide covers the complete webinar funnel: how to choose a topic that attracts buyers (not just learners), how to design a session structure that moves prospects toward a sales conversation, how to promote it effectively on LinkedIn, how to deliver a session that positions you as the obvious choice for AI automation services, and how to run a segmented follow-up sequence that converts attendees into paying clients.
 We also cover the tools that make this process efficient enough to run monthly without consuming your entire calendar.

 Why LinkedIn Webinars Work for AI Agency Client Acquisition

 The core reason LinkedIn webinars outperform most other acquisition channels for AI agencies is trust velocity.
+For a broader comparison of LinkedIn versus other channels, see our guide on LinkedIn vs cold email for AI agencies.
 A cold DM from a stranger requires multiple touchpoints before a prospect trusts you enough to book a call.
 A webinar compresses that process dramatically: by the time a prospect has attended your live session and seen you explain complex AI concepts clearly and practically, they have already done most of the work of deciding whether to trust you.

 LinkedIn-specific advantages compound this effect.
 Your event shows up in the LinkedIn feed of your connections and followers, meaning your existing warm audience is naturally the first to register.
 LinkedIn's algorithm treats Events as high-engagement content and distributes them to second-degree connections.
 Registrants get LinkedIn notifications for the event — not email notifications that end up in spam, but platform notifications that get seen.